jd-solanki/anu/docs/guide/components/table.md

 <!-- 👉 Column Slot -->
 ::::card Column Slot

 `ATable` generates scoped slot based on your column name.
-If your column name is `website` then you can use `row-website` scoped slot to render custom content in your column.
+If your column name is `website` then you can use `col-website` scoped slot to render custom content in your column.

 :::code DemoTableColumnSlot
 <<< @/demos/table/DemoTableColumnSlot.vue{35-39,42-47}